Skip to content

 The legislation was enacted in 1885 to protect construction workers who faced greater dangers as the New York City skyline began its upward climb.
 The measure held employers—contractors and building owners—responsible for ensuring the safety of those working above the ground.

-The Scaffold Law in Action
+Examples of the Scaffold Law in Action

 Today, the law applies not only to workers involved with high-elevation projects, such as bridges and high-rise buildings, but also to anyone who uses ladders, scaffolding or other devices to complete a job.
 Below are some examples of situations that resulted in an insurance claim or lawsuit under the Scaffold Law: